Monica-Ramos/surfs_up/README.md

 ## Results

 The results obtained showed that the temperature is consistent through the year.
 The temperature is pretty similar for both June and December.
-The following images showed these findings.
+The following images show these findings.

 ![](Resources/june_results.png)